EPprivate/private_repo/README.md

 ## Issue 1: Unclear Use Case

 There is no use case provided for this feature.
 The user is left unaware of the situation where he or she can apply the acquired knowledge.
-Can you use this feature as  a more controllable (in a way that you can select and edit a specific amount of fragments, as opposed to editing all corresponding occurrences) alternative to the [rename refactorings](https://www.jetbrains.com/help/idea/rename-refactorings.html) functionality?
+Can you use this feature as  a more controllable alternative to the [rename refactorings](https://www.jetbrains.com/help/idea/rename-refactorings.html) functionality (in a way that you can select and edit a specific amount of fragments, as opposed to editing all corresponding occurrences)?
 Or is it intended for something completely different?
-The article gives no information about that.
+The article provides no information about that.

 ## Issue 2: Vague Description of the Alt+Shift+J Key Combination